GeekTrainer/learn-typescript/m04-develop-typed-functions-using-typescript/includes/5-exercise-define-function-types.md

 Let's assume that you are creating a function that performs an add operation or a subtract operation depending the value of a parameter that is passed to it.
 Both the add and subtract operations accept two numbers, `x` and `y`, and return the result as a number.

-1. Open the Playground and define a function type called `calculator` using a type alias.
+1. Open the Playground and remove any existing code.
+1. Define a function type called `calculator` using a type alias.
 The type signature has a parameter list `(x: number, y: number)` and returns a `number`, separated by an arrow (`=>`) operator.
 (Notice that the syntax of the type signature is the same as an arrow function.)

    ```typescript
    type calculator = (x: number, y: number) => number;
    ```

-2. You can now use the function type as a type signature when declaring functions.
+1. You can now use the function type as a type signature when declaring functions.
 Declare two variables of the function type `calculator`, one for the add operation and one for the subtract operation.
 Test the new functions by returning the result of each one to the console.

    ```typescript
    let addNumbers: calculator = (x: number, y: number): number => x + y;